 Reporting#

-This document describes the reporting system in CloudAI.
+This chapter describes the reporting system in CloudAI.
+In this chapter, we will cover the following topics:

 CloudAI has two reporting levels:

 Per-test reports are linked to a particular workload type (e.g. NcclTest).
-All per-test reports are implemented as part of the per_test scenario report and can be enabled or disabled via a single configuration option; see Enable, Disable and Configure Reports.
+All per-test reports are implemented as part of the per_test scenario report and can be enabled or disabled via a single configuration option; see Enabling, Disabling and Configuring Reports.

 To list all available reports, users can use cloudai list-reports.
 Use verbose output to also print report configurations.

-3. Configuration in a scenario config has the highest priority.
+Configuration in a scenario config has the highest priority.
 Next, system config is checked.
-Then it defaults to report config from the registry.
+Then it defaults to report config from the registry

-4. Then the report is generated (or not) according to this final config.
+Finally, the report is generated (or not) according to this final config

 Note